jbroadway/saasy/README.md

 ## To do

-* Account management
-  * Save changes
-  * Upload photos
-  * Add members
-  * Remove members
-  * Enable/disable members
 * Email templates for account management
 * Documentation/examples

 ## Future

 * Admin dashboard to manage organizations and accounts
-* Drop menus in the navbar
 * Customizable theme colours
 * Billing/subscription management

 ## Customization

-SAASy works by hooking your own app into its various settings.
-You should only need to edit the SAASy configuration in `conf/app.saasy.config.php`, but not any of the SAASy source files directly.
+Saasy works by hooking your own app into its various settings.
+You should only need to edit the Saasy configuration in `conf/app.saasy.config.php`, but not any of the Saasy source files directly.

-Instead, create a secondary app that will contain all of your models, view templates, and handlers, and point SAASy to them via the above config file.
-Here's an example folder structure for a typical SAASy setup:
+Instead, create a secondary app that will contain all of your models, view templates, and handlers, and point Saasy to them via the above config file.
+Here's an example folder structure for a typical Saasy setup:

 ```
 apps/